- Water Ionizer Comparisons

 I purchased my first water ionizer 20 years ago, and it was so life-changing that after retiring as teacher/principal in 2007 I decided to build an online store (Alkaline Water Plus) to sell water ionizers and educate the public about them.
 Accurate information about different water ionizer machines was difficult to find back then, and this is still true today.

 Honest water ionizer comparisons are difficult to find.
 Many sites may boast water ionizer machine reviews, but on closer inspection, they are owned by one brand and contain inaccuracies.
 Some sites look very objective, but are secretly owned.
 My water ionizer reviews pages exposes many of them and shows you how to spot them for yourself.
 Alkaine water ionizers reviews are no different than any other product reviews.
-You do have to learn how to watch out for sales tricks in anything you buy, and my review pages does a great job of exposing them.
+You do have to learn how to watch out for sales tricks in anything you buy, and my review page does a great job of exposing them.

 I specialize in water ionizers compared and study them in every way, right on down to specific details, such as flow-rate and quality of filtration.
 My hope is that this will help you with the decision to find a water ionizer machine that is right for you.
 No one should be denied the tremendous benefits of alkaline water simply because they couldn't find the information they needed to make an informed decision.

 Pull and drag the chart left to right [left-click & hold the mouse- button while dragging] to see all of the water ionizer information.

 A Quick Video Tour of Our New Water Ionizers Comparisons chart & Page

 What is a water ionizer and how does it work?

 A water ionizer is an electric-powered appliance that is usually attached to a standard faucet.
 The device first filters the water, then ionizes the water by passing it through charged electrodes.